loginom/site-articles-en-omegat/target/general-post/clope/README.md

 ## Introduction and Main Concepts

 The issue of [clustering](https://wiki.loginom.ru/articles/clustering.html) of large arrays of [categorical data](https://wiki.loginom.ru/articles/categorical-data.html) is highly topical for data analysis systems.
-The categorical data occur in all spheres: industry, trade, marketing, medicine, etc. The categorical data include so-called transactional data: supermarket receipts, tracking data of web surfing.
+The categorical data occur in all spheres: industry, trade, marketing, medicine, etc. The categorical data include so-called transactional data: market basket data, tracking data of web surfing.
 This includes analysis and classification of text documents ([Text Mining](https://wiki.loginom.ru/articles/text-mining.html)).

 Hereafter the categirical data refer to qualitative characteristics of objects measured according to the nominal [scale](https://wiki.loginom.ru/articles/scale-type.html).
 It is to be recalled that when using the nominal scale, it is required to specify only whether the objects are similar as far as the measured feature is concerned.